 Sunday 10AM - 3PM

-*Please be aware our hours and days have changed due to COVID-19.
+*Please be aware our hours and days may change due to local health recommendations.

 Due to COVID-19 and New York State guidelines we have new safety and sanitation measures in place for all visitors to the Tompkins Center for History & Culture.

 We understand that visiting public spaces during COVID-19 has presented a new set of challenges and considerations, and we at The History Center and all the organizations at the Tompkins Center for History & Culture want to ensure that your visit is as safe and secure as possible.
 To that end we are instituting new safety, sanitation, and security measures throughout the building.

 If you have any reflections or suggestions on how we could improve our practices for your comfort please contact Ben Sandberg at firstname.lastname@example.org.

 All individuals (staff, volunteer, and visitors) in the building will wear face masks at all times in public spaces of the Tompkins Center for History & Culture.

 The Exhibit Hall will only be open to you and the individuals/group you book at the time of your visit.
 No outside visitors or other members of the public will be permitted in the Exhibit Hall for the length of your visit.
 There may be staff or other groups in the Atrium and Downtown Visitors Center.
 If you are concerned or are particularly vulnerable to the virus, please email us and we are happy to schedule a set time where no one else is permitted in the first floor of the building.
 Your comfort and safety is our number one priority!